A couple kisses during their Iceland elopement

 7. Spend the morning of your wedding day relaxing at the Seljavallalaug Pool

-8. Book a campervan or car and take an epic road trip along Iceland’s Ring Road – and elope at one of the beautiful spots along the way.
+8. Book a campervan or car, take an epic road trip along Iceland’s Ring Road, and elope at one of the beautiful spots along the way.

 A bride and groom stand beside their car during their Iceland elopement